Moroccan Christians share their faith on YouTubeWritten by Subby Szterszky

 Myriam Ait Malk, “Moroccan Christian convert sparks anger on YouTube,” Morocco World News, June 20, 2016.

-YouTube channel, Moroccan and Christian, podcasts are approximately five minutes long, in Arabic.
+YouTube channel, Moroccan and Christian, podcasts are about five minutes long, in Arabic.

 If you liked this article and would like to go deeper, we have some helpful resources below.Our recommended resources